B1QUAD/python-tutorial/README.md

     print(key, value) # prints every key and value in d
 ```

-Again as with lists and tuples dicts can be heterogenous.
+Again as with lists and tuples dicts can be heterogeneous.

 ```python
 def foo():